rvanderwall/PiCorder/README.md

-# Tricorder on a Raspberry pi
+# Tricorder on a Raspberry Pi

 # Hardware:
 ## CPU